feathersui/feathersui-website/docs/haxe-openfl/button.md

 - [`HOVER`](https://api.feathersui.com/current/feathers/controls/ButtonState.html#HOVER) is the state when the mouse is hovering over the button.
 This state is not used for touchscreens or keyboard interaction.
 - [`DISABLED`](https://api.feathersui.com/current/feathers/controls/ButtonState.html#DISABLED) is the button's state when the its [`enabled`](https://api.feathersui.com/current/feathers/core/FeathersControl.html#enabled) property has been set to `false`.

-## Styling a `Button` component
+## Styles

-A number of styles may be customized on a button, including the font styles, the background skin, and an optional icon.
-For full details about which properties are available, see the [`Button` API reference](https://api.feathersui.com/current/feathers/controls/Button.html).
-We'll look at a few of the most common ways of styling a button below.
+A number of styles may be customized on a [`Button`](https://api.feathersui.com/current/feathers/controls/Button.html) component, including the font styles, the background skin, and an optional icon.
+Several more styles may be used to adjust the layout of the button's children.

 ### Font styles